lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 ## Cleanup commands/generate.ts

 The converter rewrote `commands/generate.js` to not be a Compas command anymore.
 It did so with a bit of hacking around.
+It also created npm-scripts in your `package.json` to execute the different generators you might have.

 Tasks: